MetPX/sarracenia/doc/design/use-cases/uc010_EC2Science.rst

 	The user has partner:
 		 authentication on their own system.

-	do dd-post they authenticate to the sftp´s rabbitmq server. username  u
+	do sr-post they authenticate to the sftp´s rabbitmq server. username  u

         so Earnest has  uNRCernest@nrc.ca,  ucloudmech@sftpsw? for the broker, and ear001@science.